Solicitors London | Hopkin Murray Beskine

-Hopkin Murray Beskine, established in 1993, is a leading London solicitors’ firm specialising in family law, divorce, human rights and housing law.
+Hopkin Murray Beskine, established in 1993, is a leading London solicitors’ firm specialising in family law, divorce, child care & social services, human rights and housing law.

 Our work is nationally recognised and we have been awarded Lexcel accreditation, recognising our high management standards.
 Hopkin Murray Beskine is recommended in the Legal 500 guide and Chambers UK guide.